StackVista/stackstate-docs/configure/anomaly-detection/export-anomaly-feedback.md

 ## Overview

 Feedback that has been added to anomalies reported by the Autonomous Anomaly Detector can be exported to file using the StackState CLI.
-Exported data can be sent on to the StackState team for investigation.
+You can send exported data to the StackState team for investigation.

 ## Export feedback